Gervase Helwys: Overbury Affair

-When his Secretary of State, the Earl of Salisbury, died in 1612, the king had the notion of governing in person as his own chief Minister of State, with his young Scottish favourite, Robert Carr carrying out many of Salisbury's former duties.
+When his Secretary of State, Robert Cecil, 1st Earl of Salisbury, died in 1612, King James I had the notion of governing in person as his own chief Minister of State, with his young Scottish favourite, Robert Carr carrying out many of Salisbury's former duties.
 But James's inability to attend closely to official business exposed the government to factionalism.

 The Howard party, consisting of Henry Howard; Thomas Howard, 1st Earl of Suffolk; his son-in-law William Knollys, 1st Earl of Banbury; Charles Howard, 1st Earl of Nottingham, and Sir Thomas Lake, soon took control of much of the government and its patronage.
 Even the powerful Carr, hardly experienced for the responsibilities thrust upon him and often dependent on his intimate friend Overbury for assistance with government papers, fell into the Howard camp.
 He had done this after beginning an affair with the married Frances Howard, Countess of Essex, daughter of the Earl of Suffolk, whom James assisted in securing an annulment of her marriage to free her to marry Carr.
 Seeing as Overbury distrusted the Howards and still had Carr's ear, he tried to prevent the marriage.
-To remove him from court, the Howard faction manipulated Overbury into seeming to be disrespectful to the queen.
-Then it was no small feat to persuade the king to offer Overbury an assignment as ambassador to the court of Tsar Michael of Russia, with the Howards being fully aware that his refusal would be seen as tantamount to treason.
+To remove him from court, the Howard faction manipulated Overbury into seeming to be disrespectful to the Queen, Anne of Denmark.
+They then were able to convince King James to offer Overbury an assignment as ambassador to the court of Tsar Michael of Russia, with the Howards being fully aware that his refusal would be seen as tantamount to treason.
 The plan worked and Overbury declined, sensing the urgency to remain in England and at his friend's side.
 On 22 April 1613, Overbury was placed in the Tower at the king's "request", eventually dying there five months later on 15 September "of natural causes."

 In July 1615, after rumours began circulating at court, it subsequently emerged that Overbury had in fact been poisoned the discovery of the crime being revealed by a boy in the employment of one of the apothecaries responsible.

 Investigations were made and proofs were abundantly forthcoming.
 At a dinner in Whitehall with the king's new Secretary of State, Sir Ralph Winwood, Helwys admitted that he suspected there might have been some foul play.
 He immediately became suspect after correspondence surfaced between himself and Northampton concerning Overbury's conduct and health.
 In his letters to Helwys Northampton wrote with contempt of Overbury and expressed a desire that his own name should not be mentioned in connection with his imprisonment.
 Northampton also introduced one of the royal physicians, John Craig, to Helwys to report on the prisoner's health.
 Helwys made the mistake of corresponding with Howard, the chief suspect in Overbury's poisoning.
-When the matter was judicially investigated, Helwys felt his political enemies trying to credit him with a direct hand in the murder.
+When the matter was judicially investigated, Helwys felt his political enemies were trying to credit him with a direct hand in the murder.
 On 1 October 1615, he was arrested and forced to exchange his lodgings for a cell in the Tower.